ucdavis-bioinformatics-training/2018-September-Bioinformatics-Prerequisites/tuesday/command-line-intro.md

 Side Note - Meet your Prompt
 -----------------------------

-The 'prompt' is the thing that appears *before* your cursor on every line you can type in commands on.
+By the way, now that we're back in the shell, the 'prompt' is the thing that appears *before* your cursor on every line you can type in commands on.
 Yours should look like:

     username@tadpole:~$    # with a single space separating the '$' from your blinking cursor